shagunslokre/Travel_Journal/README.md

 # To Start With

-run, npm install --save to download the necessary dependencies. then run , npm start.
+run, "npm install --save" to download the necessary dependencies. <br />
+Then run , "npm start".